 Finding travel podcasts: am I a tech knucklehead?

-Internet Cat (lolcat courtesy tonyalmeida)It’s sort of embarrassing how the Apple iPod has invaded our home.
+Internet Cat (lolcat courtesy tonyalmeida)It’s sort of embarrassing how the Podcasts have invaded our home like This Week in Travel and Rolf Potts Deviate.

 Sainted Husband got a Shuffle when an in-law upgraded, we got our teen daughter a Nano for her birthday, then I pouted so much that I got one for Mother’s Day.